Tables are tough

 Cells that contain no content can be confusing for an assistive technology user.
 Ideally, there should be no cell without content in any table.
 The screen reader will read the row and column headers and have nothing to report to the assistive technology user about the cell contents.
 It’s helpful to have the content read “blank cell” or “intentionally blank” for these.
 With Equidox, you can use the “Custom Text” function to add this to any blank cells you encounter.

-Merged (or spanned) cells are also very confusing but are frequently seen in Tables.
-They are commonly seen when multiple headings are used.
+Merged (or spanned) cells are also very confusing but are frequently seen in Tables, commonly when multiple headings are used.
 In this example below, you can see that 2017 and 2018 are broken out into four quarters using two column headings.
 These merged cells need to be tagged so that both column headings will be read for each cell.
 “2017, Q1, Human Resources, $25000.”

 Using Equidox, you can quickly merge cells by selecting the area and clicking the Merge Cell button.
 No other steps are required.

 When a table is very large, it can sometimes span across multiple pages of a document.
-Making sure all the content is connected and tagged as one table is cumbersome with many tools, but with Equidox, you can simply use the “Merge” checkbox and Equidox will tag each section of the table as part of the previous table.
+Connecting and tagging all the content as one table is cumbersome with many tools.
+But with Equidox, you can simply use the “Merge” checkbox and Equidox will tag each section of the table as part of the previous table.

 A Table Summary is required by WCAG.
 It provides vital information to the assistive technology user about the structure of the table.
 It should include a description, the number of row and column headers, and explanations of any merged cells or other structural abnormalities.
 Equidox automatically builds the Table Summary including the number of rows and columns and any merged cells.
-This saves time tagging every single table.
 The summary can then be edited to include a description and any other pertinent information.

 An example of a table summary for this table might be “Seminar schedule.
 4 rows, 4 columns.
 Merged cells in Row 1 and column 2.“ (Note: This table is very difficult to parse.
 There are better ways to provide this information in the source document.)